-Definition: The volume of a cube defines the number of cubic units that are occupied by the cube completely.
+Definition: The volume of a cube defines the number of cubic units, occupied by the cube completely.
 A cube is a solid three-dimensional figure, which has 6 square faces or sides.
 To calculate the volume we should know the dimensions of the cube.

 |Volume of Cube = a3|

-If we know the edge length i.e. “a”, then we can find also find the volume of the cube.
+If we know the edge length i.e. “a”, then we can find the volume of the cube.
 Let us learn how to find the volume of any cubical structure.

 Volume of Cube Formula